 If you happen to play in front of the right people, you may be asked to do paid gigs for other events.
 Even if you don’t get that opportunity, the tips alone can usually help you pay some bills.
 Busking is one of the best side hustles for college students because it’s 100% flexible.

 Check with your local government office to see if you need to register ahead of time or apply for a street performance license before hitting the pavement.

 Help Manage Airbnbs & Rentals

-Airbnb may not be practical for you as a source of rental income, but you can still make money through managing other people’s listings for them.
+Airbnb may not be practical for you as a source of rental income, but you can still make money by managing other people’s listings for them.
 Managing just means helping the homeowner do the actual groundwork for some cut of the profit.

 As a listing manager, you would help out with meeting the guests to give them the keys, taking the keys back when they’re leaving, and cleaning the property for the next guests.
-You may also be asked to help out with maintaining the online listing pages, doing things like responding to guest reviews and comments.
+You may also be asked to help out with maintaining the online listing pages and doing things like responding to guest reviews and comments.

 If you live in a busy enough area, there will be plenty of this kind of work to keep you busy and help you earn some decent money.